daniel-sh-au/009_surfs-up/README.md

 * Challenge Code: [SurfsUp_Challenge.ipynb](https://github.com/daniel-sh-au/UofT_DataBC_Module09_surfs_up/blob/main/SurfsUp_Challenge.ipynb)

 ## Results
-Summaries for June temperature and December temperature are shown in the table below:
+Statistical summaries for June temperatures and December temperatures are shown in the table below:

 | June Temps Summary | December Temps Summary |
 | ------------------ | ---------------------- |
 | ![Summary_June_Temps.png](https://github.com/daniel-sh-au/UofT_DataBC_Module09_surfs_up/blob/main/Resources/Summary_June_Temps.png) | ![Summary_Dec_Temps.png](https://github.com/daniel-sh-au/UofT_DataBC_Module09_surfs_up/blob/main/Resources/Summary_Dec_Temps.png) |

-* From the summary statistics, it can be observed that June has a higher average temperature then December.
+* From the summary statistics, it can be observed that June has a higher average temperature than December.
 June has an average temperature of 74.94°F and December has an average temperature of 71.04°F.
 * The temperature in June can range between 64°F and 85°F, which is a 21°F difference.
 The temperature in December can range between 56°F and 83°F, which is a 27°F difference.
 * In addition to the previous observation, December having the larger temperature range is reflected in the standard deviation of each dataset.
 December temperatures have a higher standard deviation of 3.75 than June temperatures which have a standard deviation of 3.26.